TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Replacement/Index.rst

 replacement
 ^^^^^^^^^^^

-(Since TYPO3 4.6) This object performs an ordered search and replace operation on the current content with the possibility of using PCRE regular expressions.
+This object performs an ordered search and replace operation on the current content with the possibility of using PCRE regular expressions.
 An array with numeric indices defines the order of actions and thus allows multiple replacements at once.

 .. ### BEGIN~OF~TABLE ###